aditya-aswani/freecodecamp-palindrome-checker/README.md

-This is a freecodecamp project where I make a palindrome checker
+This is a freecodecamp project where I make a palindrome checker.